Resources

 Suspension is the system of tires, tire air, springs, shock absorbers and linkages that connect a vehicle to its wheels and allows relative motion between the two.
 Suspension systems must support both road holding/handling and ride quality, which are at odds with each other.

-vehicle frame, also historically known as its chassis, is the main supporting structure of a motor vehicle to which all other components are attached, comparable to the skeleton of an organism.
+A vehicle frame, also historically known as its chassis, is the main supporting structure of a motor vehicle to which all other components are attached, comparable to the skeleton of an organism.

 When the engine is running, it produces a lot of waste also known as exhaust.
 Some substances within the exhaust are harmful to both people and the environment.
 The exhaust system, composted of the exhaust manifold, oxygen sensors, catalytic converters, resonators, exhaust pipes, muffler, and tailpipe, works to filter, channel, and push exhaust gasses away from the car.